MittapalliHareesh/Android_FallingWords/README.md

 The task is to write a small language game.
 The player will see a word in language „one“ on the screen.
 While this word is displayed, a word in language „two“ will fall down on the screen.
 The player will have to choose if the falling word is the correct translation or a wrong translation.
 The player needs to answer, before the word reaches the bottom of the screen.
 Include a counter that gives the player feedback.

-Design :- Implemented by following MMVM archtecture with RXJava and DI.
+Design:- Implemented by following MVVM architecture with RXJava and DI.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/16395251/90339007-75923680-e00b-11ea-83be-76790ff5a780.png" width="500" height="1000">